Clerical Courses and Certificate Program Information

 Basics in customer service issues are explored.
 Students learn to define and provide quality service to customers while also maintaining confidentiality and professionalism.
 Different types of customers are explored, such as external customers (clients using the company's services) and internal customers (coworkers or departments within a company that need each other's services).
 Phone and e-mail etiquette is addressed in a clerical customer service course.

-According to the U.S. Bureau of Labor Statistics, many agencies certify office and clerical professionals, including the International Association of Administrative Professionals (IAAP) and NALS, which began as the National Association of Legal Secretaries.
+Many agencies certify office and clerical professionals, including the International Association of Administrative Professionals (IAAP) and NALS, which began as the National Association of Legal Secretaries.
 Individuals who successfully pass certification exams from the International Association of Administrative Professionals earn designations as Certified Professional Secretary or Certified Administrative Professional.
 NALS offers law-focused clerical certification exams leading to the Accredited Legal Secretary or Professional Legal Secretary credentials.

 Related to Clerical Certificate